zengydd/ProphDR/README.md

 ### Data
 * Processed data:
 Dataset description can be found in the file: Data_collect
-Processed data can be downloaded from this link: [Data_collect](https://drive.google.com/file/d/1BeNPExNxbVQDOKbmvME6npDPiY0e_kG8/view?usp=sharing)
+The pretrain data for k_bert and the processed data can be downloaded from this link: [Data_collect](https://drive.google.com/file/d/1CotLTH2z8iefNqYYC3E-03mpGPQ2anYm/view?usp=sharing)
 Please replace the "\ProphDR\Data_collect" with the downloaded "Data_collect"

 * Raw data can be downloaded from: